easyops-cn/next-core/README.md

 ## Introduction

-[_Brick Next_](https://brick-next.js.org) is a low-code engine library based on Web Components
+[_Brick Next_](https://brick-next.js.org) is a low-code engine library based on [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components), for building highly-pluggable and highly-configurable enterprise user interface solutions.

 The front-end of UWinTech's brand new DevOps platform _EasyOps_ is fully built on Brick Next.
 Hundreds of micro-apps are rapidly and continuously delivered to our enterprise clients.
 Building enterprise productivity tools has never been easier.

 Want to give it a try?
-Check out our [tutorial](https://brick-next.js.org/zh/docs/learn/tutorial).
+Check out our [tutorial](https://brick-next.js.org/docs/learn/tutorial).

 Table of contents: